5t3ph/11ty-rocks/src/resources/eleventyjs-config-samples.md

 link: /eleventyjs/
 linkText: View All Samples
 category: tutorial
-order: 1
+order: 2
 date: 2020-11-23
+tags: "links"
 ---

-A growing collection of filters, shortcodes, and other tips for extending 11ty.

-Review samples such as for working with dates or to extend built-in filters.
+A collection of filters, shortcodes, and other tips for extending 11ty, such as working with dates and extending built-in filters.